adap/flower/doc/source/how-to-run-simulations.rst

 Run simulations
 ===============

-Simulating Federated Learning workloads is useful for a multitude of use-cases: you might want to run your workload on a large cohort of clients but without having to source, configure and mange a large number of physical devices; you might want to run your FL workloads as fast as possible on the compute systems you have access to without having to go through a complex setup process; you might want to validate your algorithm on different scenarios at varying levels of data and system heterogeneity, client availability, privacy budgets, etc. These are among some of the use-cases where simulating FL workloads makes sense.
-Flower can accommodate these scenarios by means of its `Simulation Engine <contributor-explanation-architecture.html#simulation-engine>`_ .
+Simulating Federated Learning workloads is useful for a multitude of use cases: you might want to run your workload on a large cohort of clients without having to source, configure, and manage a large number of physical devices; you might want to run your FL workloads as fast as possible on the compute systems you have access to without going through a complex setup process; you might want to validate your algorithm in different scenarios at varying levels of data and system heterogeneity, client availability, privacy budgets, etc. These are among some of the use cases where simulating FL workloads makes sense.
+Flower can accommodate these scenarios by means of its `Simulation Engine <contributor-explanation-architecture.html#simulation-engine>`_.

-The ``SimulationEngine`` schedules, launches and manages ``ClientApp`` instances.
-It does so through a ``Backend``, which contains several workers (i.e. Python processes) that can execute a ``ClientApp`` by passing it a ``Context`` and a ``Message``.
+The ``SimulationEngine`` schedules, launches, and manages ``ClientApp`` instances.
+It does so through a ``Backend``, which contains several workers (i.e., Python processes) that can execute a ``ClientApp`` by passing it a ``Context`` and a ``Message``.
 These ``ClientApp`` objects are identical to those used by Flower's `Deployment Engine
 <contributor-explanation-architecture.html>`_, making alternating between _simulation_
-to _deployment_ an effortless process.
+and _deployment_ an effortless process.
 The execution of ``ClientApp`` objects through Flower's ``Simulation Engine`` is:

 - **Resource-aware**: Each backend worker executing ``ClientApps`` gets assigned a